jimratliff/GenoMac-user/README.md

 [^FIND_DEFAULTS]: For tips about how to figure out what the `defaults write` commands are that correspond to a desired change in user-scoped settings, see “[Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings).”

 Some apps, particularly non-Apple cross-platform apps such as web browsers, don’t rely entirely or at all upon macOS’s `defaults` system but instead use other mechanisms to expose their preferences to scripting.
 This repo nevertheless often attempts to script those apps’ preferences to the extent possible/feasible/practical.
 Examples of apps that use other methods for implementing preferences:
 - Apps whose preferences are stored remotely associated with the user’s account for that app.
-E.g., Text Expander.
+E.g., TextExpander.
 This repo relies upon the user logging into their account with such an app to provide the desired configuration.
 - Apps based on Electron, which store their settings in JSON configuration files.
 - 1Password: 1Password is an Electron-based app and reveals its preferences in a `settings.json` file, which *should* make it straightforward to manipulate those preferences via scripting.
 However, presumably driven by security concerns, 1Password makes it impossible to effectively script those preferences.[^1Password_HMAC] Thus, the Hypervisor interactively walks you through configuring 1Password’s settings.
 - Microsoft Word: Very few of Word’s preferences are revealed through the macOS `defaults` system.
 This repo implements settings for Word primarily by a combination of (a) installing a preconfigured Normal.dotm template file and (b) running a VBA script (stored within a Word document) to set some Word preferences.